Click on the Mammoth to use our Librarian Chat Service! Or Contact Us to find other ways to get help.

 Start your research from the Library homepage

 When you're off-campus, make sure to start your research at the Library website.
 This means that you will be recognized as an Amherst user and asked for your Amherst username and password.
-You should start from the library's main search box, research guides, or list of databases instead of using Google.
+You should start from Discover, research guides, or our list of databases instead of using Google.

 If you go directly to jstor.org, for example, it won't recognize you as an Amherst user.

 Off-campus access is available to all current Amherst College students, faculty, and staff, plus Five College students currently enrolled in courses at Amherst.

 What if I see a paywall, or a page that says I don't have access?

 If you don't see it in the URL, try adding the prefix https://amherst.idm.oclc.org/login?url= to the address of any online journal or database to which the library subscribes if you got to it via a bookmark in your browser or without navigating through the library website.